 9 So Satan answered the Lord and said, “Does Job fear God for nothing?
 10 Have You not made a hedge around him, around his household, and around all that he has on every side?
 You have blessed the work of his hands, and his possessions have increased in the land.
 11 But now, stretch out Your hand and touch all that he has, and he will surely curse You to Your face!”

 With God’s permission to test Job, Satan went wild.
-He brought many cruel and hateful tragedies on Job’s family, including sending fire from heaven on Job’s flocks and field workers.
-Satan even arranged it so that God got all the blame for it.
+He brought many cruel and hateful tragedies upon Job’s family, including even sending fire from heaven onto Job’s flocks and field workers.
+As often happens, Satan even arranged it so that God would get all the blame for it.

 With this assurance of Satan’s power behind them, the 450 prophets of Baal accepted the challenge, naturally assuming that their dark powers would easily win this showdown against Elijah and his God.
-But like the confident dark powers behind the gods of Pharaoh’s Egypt that came up against the God of Moses, they would be wrong.
+But just as with the confident dark powers behind the gods of Pharaoh’s Egypt who came up against the God of Moses, they would be deeply mistaken.

-At the end of the day, the power of God is always stronger than the powers of darkness.
+At the end of the day, the power of God is always far, far stronger than the powers of darkness.
 This theme is seen over and over again throughout the Bible.
-Yet, the battle between evil and good will continue to rage until the return of Jesus Christ as King over the earth, when all the dark powers will finally be removed from the scene.
-This is all part of God’s good plan, the final redemption and restoration of His physical and spiritual creation on the earth, a return to the innocence and goodness of Eden.
+Yet, the battle between evil and good will continue to rage until the return of Jesus Christ as King over the earth, when all the dark powers will finally be removed from our world.
+This is part of God’s good plan for the final redemption and restoration of His physical and spiritual creation on the earth, a return to the innocence and goodness of Eden.

 Meanwhile, on Mount Carmel in northwest Israel, the challenge between the Lord and Baal was on.
-The prophets of Baal prepared their bull offering and cried aloud to their god all day, leaping, and cutting themselves, beseeching Baal to send fire down from heaven upon their sacrifice.
-But the Spirit of God had restrained the powers of evil, preventing them from speaking or acting, and by the time of God’s evening sacrifice, no fire from heaven had fallen, and no sign of Baal’s presence had been given.
+The prophets of Baal prepared their bull offering and cried aloud to their god all day long, leaping and even cutting themselves, beseeching Baal to send fire down from heaven upon their sacrifice.
+But the Spirit of God restrained the powers of evil, preventing them from speaking or acting, and by the time of the Lord’s evening sacrifice, no fire from heaven had fallen, and no sign of Baal’s presence had been given.

-Throughout the day, Elijah mocked them and their god.
-When his time came, he had twelve large pots of water poured upon his sacrifice, perhaps representing the twelve tribes of Israel.
+Throughout the day, Elijah mocked the false prophets and their god.
+When his time came, Elijah then had twelve large pots of water poured upon his prepared sacrifice, perhaps representing the twelve tribes of Israel.